anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ## Enhancements to the Endpoint Addressing Scheme of BRSKI {#addressing}

-BRSKI-AE provides generalizations to the addressing scheme defined in BRSKI {{RFC8995, Section 5}} to accommodate alternative enrollment protocols that use authenticated self-contained objects for certification requests.
+BRSKI-AE extends the addressing scheme outlined in {{RFC8995, Section 5}}, to support alternative enrollment protocols that utilize authenticated, self-contained objects for certification requests -- see also {{exist_prot}}).
-In existing RAs/CAs supporting such an enrollment protocol (see also
-{{exist_prot}}), these generalizations can be employed without modifications.
+These extensions are designed to be compatible with existing Registration Authorities (RAs) and Certification Authorities (CAs) that already support such enrollment protocols, enabling their use without requiring any modifications.

 The addressing scheme in BRSKI for certification requests and the related CA certificates and CSR attributes retrieval functions